 For coarse beards, motor power is everything.
 A weak motor will pull and snag thick hair, leading to an uncomfortable experience for your client and an uneven cut.
 That's why pros rely on tools with powerful rotary motors that can slice through any hair texture without faltering.
 Cutting efficiency also comes from smart blade design.
 The angled blades on some models, for instance, give you a clearer line of sight for creating sharp edges.
 When you combine a strong motor with the sharp, well-designed blades found in tools from brands like Andis and Wahl, you get a trimmer that glides through the toughest beards in a single pass.

-Common Trimming Problems with Coarse Beards (and How to Fix Them)
+Common Coarse Beard Problems and How to Fix Them

 Working with a coarse, tough beard presents a unique set of challenges that can test both your skills and your tools.
 Even the most experienced barber can struggle with hair pulling, uneven lines, and blades that seem to dull in record time.
 The good news is that these problems are almost always solvable with the right combination of technique and professional-grade equipment.
 Let’s break down the most common issues you’ll face with coarse beards and walk through some practical, pro-level fixes to ensure every client leaves your chair with a sharp, comfortable trim.